-Five days after a federal judge declared the lockout was illegal and nearly seven weeks after it began, the NFL said players can talk with coaches, work out at team headquarters and look at their playbooks.
+The NFL cleared the way for some of its basic football operations to begin Friday, five days after a federal judge declared the lockout illegal and nearly seven weeks after it began.
+Players can talk with coaches, work out at team headquarters and look at their playbooks.

 Fans, too, are desperate for a football fix.

-The league has asked the 8th U.S. Circuit Court of Appeals in St. Louis to restore the lockout as soon as possible.
-The court is considered a friendlier venue for businesses than the federal courts in Minnesota.
+That fight is far from over despite the halting steps back toward football.
+The league has asked the 8th U.S. Circuit Court of Appeals in St. Louis to restore the lockout as soon as possible, hoping for a friendlier venue than the federal courts in Minnesota.

 The NFL wants an immediate stay of U.S. District Judge Susan Richard Nelson’s decision on Monday to lift the 45-day lockout so it can argue that it should be overturned altogether.
 The players were told to respond to the league’s motion for a stay by midday Friday, and the NFL’s reply to that is due on Monday morning.